Batter Up! Baseball, soundtrack of summer, is back – sort of

 ”And then I will leave to you and the experts to figure out the hard stuff — asterisks, etc., etc. — while I revert to my seven year old self, just happy to follow each game!” she said.

-Los Angeles ace Clayton Kershaw had hoped to take part, but he was scratched from the opener at Dodger Stadium because of back issues.
+Los Angeles ace Clayton Kershaw had hoped to take part, but he was scratched from the opener because of back issues.
 And the Arizona Diamondbacks announced a Venezuelan scout who worked in the Dominican Republic had died of COVID-19.

 When every team swings into action, all sides were hoping for something resembling normalcy.